 While looking for more investments from the community, Moe would appreciate a grant or a low-interest loan from an institution like a New Jersey State Bank, as would others who consider themselves cannabis businessmen.

 “I think it’s something we have to start demanding as well,” he said regarding assistance in the form of a low-interest loan or grant.

-“I’m going to comply with all the (NJ Cannabis Regulatory Commission) CRC rules if I do get the license,” Moe said when asked.
+“I’m going to comply with all the (NJ Cannabis Regulatory Commission) CRC rules if I do get the license,” Moe said.

 “I believe in following the rules that the CRC is creating.
 But I’m also going to be vocal with Ed and other people that’s demanding these changes,” he added.
 “I’m an advocate with NJWeedman and others like him to demand minorities, blacks, Latinos, women that are not normally in this space, to get licenses.”

-Moe believes micro businesses should be exempt from some of the taxes and fees the larger dispensaries will be expected to pay.
+Moe believes micro businesses should be exempt from some of the taxes and fees the larger dispensaries are expected to pay.

 “Me and Ed shouldn’t have to follow the same exact rules as the mega-corporations that’s in the cannabis space.
 It’s not logical for us to have the same rules.
 Micro businesses should have their own set of rules,” he said.

 Moe noted that being a cannabis businessman in an impact zone is especially difficult.
-Thus, they should be granted exemptions.
+An extension is warranted given the circumstances.

 “These corporations get tax cuts all the time.
 How about the small guys like me and Ed?” he asked.

 Being a cannabis businessman is not easy.
-Moe’s Instagram account has been taken down.
-He is very unhappy with the censorship and the hurdles that cannabis proponents face in mainstream social media.
-While Instagram is friendlier to cannabis than Facebook (which owns Instagram), it nonetheless flags pictures of cannabis flower.
+Moe’s Instagram account was removed.
+Mr. Weed is very unhappy with the censorship and the hurdles that cannabis proponents face in mainstream social media.
+While Instagram is friendlier to cannabis then Facebook (which owns Instagram), it nonetheless flags pictures of cannabis flower.